algorandfoundation/algokit-cli/docs/cli/index.md

 ### mint

-Mint new fungible or non-fungible assets on Algorand.
+Mint new fungible or non-fungible assets on Algorand. hiiiiiii

 ```shell
 algokit task mint [OPTIONS]